messagebird/gcppromd/README.md

 ## Authentication

-To authenticate with the google cloud APIs you can use the[Application Default Credentials process](https://cloud.google.com/docs/authentication/production) or set specific credentials using the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+To authenticate with the google cloud APIs you can use the [Application Default Credentials process](https://cloud.google.com/docs/authentication/production) or set specific credentials using the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

 Thse credentials need to have the API scope `https://www.googleapis.com/auth/compute.readonly`.